TaiQuach123/Face-Image-Retrieval/README.md

 In this project, we utilize the CelebA dataset, a well-known dataset for exploring facial attributes.

 # Training Model
-You can train Siamese Network very easily, just run the following code
+You can train Siamese Network with SupConLoss very easily, just run the following code
 ```bash
 python train.py --partition_path <...> --identity_path <...> --dataset_dir <...>
 ```